 Lower Secondary is about growing up as a student but in a phase of the school which retains a family approach.
-Students meet more subject specialists and a more varied timetable.
+Students meet more subject specialists and have a more varied timetable.
 They meet seven or eight different teachers each week, yet remain in the care of a Form Tutor who oversees their welfare and progress.

 Close links between home and school are still valued.
 The School embraces and celebrates the passing of a young person’s development from a child to that of a young adult.
 It is a joy to see students develop an understanding of their gifts, abilities, strengths and weaknesses.